Socialism in Turkey: '68 Generation

+Socialism in Turkey rose in popularity after the 1960 Turkish coup d'état, which increased political and workers' freedoms.
+In 1961, the Workers' Party of Turkey was founded.

-The rightist-leftist conflicts was one of the major events of 1970s for Turkey.
-It was fought between ultranationalists and Marxists.
-Communist-armed parties had a huge r ole in these conflicts, as they were fighting for a Marxist-Leninist revolution.
-In 1970, THKP-C was formed by Mahir Çayan, their first action was kidnapping of Ephraim Elrom, an Israeli consul.
-Heials killed in May 1971. Çayan was arrested 4 days later.
-TİİKP and THKO (another Marxist party formed in late 1960s) sent their militants to PFLP in Palestine for guerilla education.
-THKO first robbed a bank in Ankara, several months later, they kidnapped 4 USA military personel and asked for 40,000 dollars ransom.
-They let the soldiers go as they were not able to get the money.
+Rightist-leftist conflicts were a major feature of the 1970s in Turkey.
+These conflicts were fought between ultranationalists and Marxists.
+Communist armed groups played a significant role in these conflicts as they fought for a Marxist–Leninist revolution.
+In 1970, THKP-C was formed by Mahir Çayan.
+Their first action was the kidnapping of Ephraim Elrom, an Israeli consul, whom they killed in May 1971. Çayan was arrested four days later.
+THKP-C and THKO (another Marxist party formed in the late 1960s) sent their militants to the PFLP in Palestine for guerrilla training.
+THKO's first action was robbing a bank in Ankara.
+Several months later, they kidnapped four US military personnel and set a ransom of 40,000 dollars.
+They released the soldiers after failing to obtain the ransom.

-After the 1971 Turkish military memorandum, the army took an aggressive turn against these leftist parties.
-Deniz Gezmiş, Hüseyin İnan and Yusuf Aslan (the leaders and finders of THKO) were arrested several days after the military memorandum.
-They were sentenced to death.
-Mahir Çayan, who have already broke out of prison at that point, decided to make an alliance with THKO.
+After the 1971 Turkish military memorandum, the army took a more aggressive stance against leftist parties.
+Deniz Gezmiş, Hüseyin İnan, and Yusuf Aslan (leaders and founders of THKO) were arrested days after the memorandum and sentenced to death.
+Mahir Çayan, who had escaped from prison, formed an alliance with THKO.

-One month before this, in April of 1972, TKP/ML broke away from TİİKP as İbrahim Kaypakkaya their first chairman.
-Unlike many of the socialists in that time, Kaypakkaya was a Maoist and Anti-Kemalist.
-He thought that USSR was not really Marxist, and that it became a state of bourgeois again.
-He found his party on these ideas too.
-On January of 1973, Kaypakkaya got shot from his neck in a conflict against the Turkish gendarme.
-Ali Haydar Yıldız, one of TKP/ML's commanders, died in the conflict together with several other militants.
+In April 1972, the Communist Party of Turkey/Marxist–Leninist (TKP/ML) broke away from the Revolutionary Workers' and Peasants' Party of Turkey (TİİKP), with İbrahim Kaypakkaya as its first chairman.
+Unlike many socialists of the time, Kaypakkaya was a Maoist and anti-Kemalist.
+He believed the USSR was not Marxist and had returned to a bourgeoisie state.
+He founded his party on these ideas.
+In January 1973, Kaypakkaya was shot in the neck during a conflict with the Turkish gendarmerie.
+Ali Haydar Yıldız, one of TKP/ML's commanders, died in the conflict alongside other militants.
 Kaypakkaya survived and escaped.
-After days of traveling alone in the mountains, he gets down to a village where he was reported to the gendarme by a teacher named Cafer Atan.
+After days of traveling in the mountains, he reached a village where he was reported to the gendarmerie by a teacher named Cafer Atan.
 Kaypakkaya was arrested and sent to Diyarbakır Prison.
-He was tortured and interrogated for weeks before dying in May of 1973.
-TKP/ML continued to operate under Süleyman Cihan.
+He was tortured and interrogated for weeks before dying in May 1973.
+TKP/ML continued operating under Süleyman Cihan.

-Several other socialist parties and organizations were formed later on like MLSPB and Progressive Youth Organization.
+Several other socialist parties and organizations were formed later, such as MLSPB and the Progressive Youth Organization.
 TİİKP dissolved in 1977.
-During this entire decade, socialists brought the oppression on Kurds and Alevis to the surface.
-In fact, minority rights is still one of the main problems that leftists bring up.
-An example is Kaypakkaya, who had Lenin's idea of "The Right of Nations to Self-Determination" and thought that it should be implemented for Kurds too.
+During this decade, socialists highlighted the oppression of Kurds and Alevis.
+Minority rights remain a primary leftist concern.
+An example is Kaypakkaya, who supported Lenin's idea of "The Right of Nations to Self-Determination" and believed in its implementation for Kurds.

-Bloody 1st of May (1977)
+Bloody May Day (1977)

-During the 1st of May celebrations in Taksim, İstanbul a group of unidentified people started shooting to the mass from the hotel next to Taksim Square and from inside the mass.
-34 people died and 136 people were injured.
+During the 1 May celebrations in Taksim Square in Istanbul, a group of unidentified individuals fired into the crowd from the square and a neighboring hotel.
+Thirty-four people were killed and 136 were injured.